 Tofacitinib Cures Alopecia Universalis

-Today, it was announced that Yale scientists had cured alopecia universalis on a man via just administering an existing FDA-approved rheumatoid arthritis drug called tofacitinib citrate (brand name Xeljanz, manufactured by Pfizer).
+Today, it was announced that Yale scientists led by Dr. Brett King had cured alopecia universalis in a man.
+They did this via just administering an existing FDA-approved rheumatoid arthritis drug called tofacitinib citrate (brand name Xeljanz, manufactured by Pfizer).
 The photos they presented are quite extraordinary.
 Also see the study link at the end of this post.

 Besides curing this person’s hair loss, the drug also significantly improved his psoriasis.
 Lead scientists Dr. Brett King and his wife Dr. Brittany Craiglow credited Dr. Angela Christiano’s earlier work as inspiring them to try this experiment in one of their human patients.
 They now hope to start larger clinical trials.
 Dr. Christiano’s earlier work entailed tofacitinib as well as ruxolitinib reversing alopecia areata in mice.